 I have also designed and created the image for the book sleeve of 'Keys Round Her Tongue' (Hazel Smith, 2000) a volume of poetry; for the sleeve of my own CD, 'Acouslytic'; for the sleeve of the Oxford Handbook of Computer Music (2009); and a large digital autoportrait (2007) commissioned by the University of Canberra to celebrate my term as Vice-Chancellor and President.
-In 2020 I contributed text generated by Deep learning to an essay by Hazel Smith "Pitching the Poem-essay: Subversive Argument in the Work of Charles Bernstein" in the Electronic Book Review: https://electronicbookreview.com/ebr-author/hazel-smith/
+In 2020 I contributed text generated by deep learning (AI, a form of machine learning) to an essay by Hazel Smith "Pitching the Poem-essay: Subversive Argument in the Work of Charles Bernstein" in the Electronic Book Review: https://electronicbookreview.com/ebr-author/hazel-smith/ and in 2022 some further such texts to her book Ecliptical (Spineless Wonders, ES Press).